Google Ads for Pest Control Companies Australia | MarketInc

 How quickly will I see new treatment bookings from Google Ads?+

-A properly structured pest control campaign with working call tracking typically generates inbound calls within the first week.
-Urgent general pest campaigns for cockroaches, rodents and ants often produce calls on day one if the setup is clean.
-Stable cost per booked treatment takes 30 to 45 days as Smart Bidding completes its learning phase on real call data.
-Anyone promising faster guaranteed results should be asked what call tracking they have set up before you take that seriously.
+A properly structured pest control account with working call tracking typically generates inbound calls within the first week.
+Emergency pest campaigns often produce calls on the first day if the setup is clean.
+A stable cost per booked treatment usually takes 30 to 45 days as Smart Bidding completes its learning phase on real call data.
+Anyone promising faster stable results should be asked what tracking they have set up first.

 Do you own the Google Ads account or do we?+